pateman/palette-texture-generator/README.md

 ## Running
 Make sure you have Node running on your machine (I used `10.15.0`) and just `npm start` the heck of it. :) You may also need to `npm install` it first. ;)

+There's an additional command-line parameter that you can use to display the Developer's Console.
+If you want to do so, run `npm start -- --dev`.

 ## Software used
 * Node 10.15.0
 * Electron 8.2.3